Chronic heart failure - the facts

 Talk with your doctor or health practitioner about what you need to do for your situation.

 Along with seeing your doctor or health practitioner regularly and taking your medicines as prescribed, lifestyle factors make a big difference in managing heart failure.

 What you can do:

 You may be able to attend a special program to help you manage your heart failure.
 This may consist of a heart failure nurse visiting you at home or attending a heart failure exercise program at your local health centre.
-Contact our Health Information Service for more information.
+Contact the Heart Foundation Helpline for more information.

 Living well with chronic heart failure information sheets

 For people with chronic heart failure and their carers.
 How to minimise symptoms and when to get help.
-Avaliable in 17 languages.
+Available in 17 languages.

 This is an easy-to-read book for people who have heart failure and their carers.
 It has information that will help you feel better and that you can discuss with your doctor or nurse.
 Keep track of your medicines and fluid intake by filling in these charts with your nurse, pharmacist or doctor and keep it with you for your medical appointments.

 Alarmingly, 90% of Australian women have at least one risk factor of heart disease and over half have two or more.… twitter.com/i/web/status/1…